Pluton emplacement: Diapirism

 Diapirism occurs when a hot fluid mass of magma moves by softening a thin region of wall rock nearest to the body.
 It is thought to be limited to the mantle and lower crust which have high temperatures and ductile rocks.

+Summing up

-In order for plutons to ascend, room must be made for them, but the general mechanisms are uncertain.
-A question that is most commonly asked is what happened to the rock occupying the space now occupied by the pluton.
-A viable method proposed to make room from ascending magma is a zone of lateral extension which can be found at mid ocean ridges, strike slip faults and dilational jogs (areas of tension along a fault offset).
-A problem with this method is that the extension rates are too slow and the slip magnitudes are too small to allow a magma chamber to form by intrusion of magma by the extension rate.
+In order for plutons to ascend, room must be made for them, but our understanding of the mechanisms at work is uncertain.
+The question that is most commonly asked is what happens to the rock previously occupying the space now occupied by the pluton.
+A viable method proposed to make room for ascending magma is a zone of lateral extension which can be found at mid ocean ridges, strike slip faults and dilational jogs (areas of tension along a fault offset).
+A problem with this method is that the extension rates are too slow and the slip magnitudes are too small to allow a magma chamber to form by intrusion of magma at the known extension rate.